georginaphipps/matcha-website/README.md

 ### First Time Visitor

-On the homepage, the user will find a clear logo and navigation bar at the top of the page.
-There is a welcome message and bold photo to clearly identify some information about the charity.
-Underneath, the user will find 3 positive reviews from existing clients that showcase what the charity is all about.
+On the homepage, the user will find a clear heading and navigation bar at the top of the page.
+There is a small information section leading to another external website to find out more, as well as an inviting image of what the website is about.
-The user can navigate easily around the website to the About Us page, Rehoming page and the Contact Us page without any issues.
+The user can navigate easily around the website to the About Us page, Recipe and the Contact Us page without any issues.

 ### Returning Visitor

-On the Contact Us page, it is evident to the user that the best way to contact the charity is via the form which sits in the middle.
-The user is also made aware of how long they can expect to wait for a reply.
-On every page, the footer contains a contact email address for the user to note down if needed.
+On the Contact Us page, it is evident to the user that the best way to contact the website owner is via the form which sits in the middle.
-The Rehoming page offers a welcoming photo and the process of rehoming is listed below with clear headers for each point.
+The Recpe page offers an enticing photo and step by step instructions on how to make a matcha latte, as well as the chance to gain a voucher to buy some matcha.

 ### Further Testing